FeiFeiDan/feifeisnotebook/project/Project.md

     </tr>
     <tr>
     	<td>direction: str</td>
-        <td>An input port or an output port.
+        <td style="text-align:justify; text-justify:inter-ideograph">An input port or an output port.
 The values are restricted to 'in' and 'out'.</td>
     </tr>
     <tr>
     	<td>type: str</td>